-We regularly hear lawyers insist that their comprehensive general liability (CGL) policy will protect them.
+Lawyers often insist that their comprehensive general liability (CGL) policy will protect them.
 It almost never does.
-Almost all insurers have now riddled the CGL with exclusions to push clients into new specialized cybersecurity insurance policies or riders.
-Cyberinsurance is its own beast - and a law firm without it in our breach-laden world is very foolish.
+Almost all insurers have now riddled the CGL with exclusions to push clients into new, specialized cybersecurity insurance policies or riders.
+Cyberinsurance is its own beast, and a law firm without it in our breach-laden world is very foolish.